webleon/Hackintosh-OptiPlex-7070-SFF/README.md

 * Update MacOS to Big Sur 11.0.1
 * Because I added a dedicate GPU RX560, changed SMBIOS to iMac 19,1

+The ALC255 Audio doesn't work with default OC configuration caused by IRQ conflicts.
+These has been patched with [SSDTTime](https://github.com/corpnewt/SSDTTime)

 **2020-03-27**
 * Update MacOS to Catalina 10.15.4